jamesbower/jamesbower/README.md

 <br>

 <p align="center">
 Hi, I'm James Bower.
-I work as a machine learning engineer and enjoy learning more about machine learning and how to apply it to cyber security.
+I work as a machine learning engineer and enjoy learning more about machine learning and how to apply it to security.
 </p>